Finding Materialized Models for Model Reuse

-{ Figures~\ref{fig:E4-5}(a) and~\ref{fig:E4-5}(b) show the accuracy of source models retrained on the target dataset for the image classification w.r.t. the ranking metric in SMS and CAS, respectively. {Figures~\ref{fig:E4-5}(c) and~\ref{fig:E4-5}(d) depict the accuracy of source models retrained on the target dataset for the text classification w.r.t. the ranking metric in SMS and CAS, respectively.} We can observe that the correlation (i.e., the slope of trendline) between the accuracy of source models retrained on the target dataset and the ranking metric in SMS is stronger than that in CAS for both image classification and text classification.
+Table~\ref{tab:E4-5} lists the PCC and running time of \textsf{MMQ} and CAS in the image classification task (i.e., FashionMNIST to CIFAR-10 datasets) and text classification task (i.e., IMDB to RCV1 datasets).
+As observed, \textsf{MMQ} can get higher PCC than CAS in both of these tasks, meaning that the correlation between the ground truth accuracy and the ranking metric in \textsf{MMQ} is stronger than that of CAS for both image classification and text classification tasks.
+Besides, \textsf{MMQ} can also get shorter running time than CAS, which again confirms the efficiency of \textsf{MMQ}.

-{Figures~\ref{fig:E4-5}(e) and~\ref{fig:E4-5}(f) plot the lowest accuracy on the target dataset of the top-$k$ source models selected by SMS and CAS for the image classification and text classification, respectively.
-It is observed from Figure~\ref{fig:E4-5}(e) that the lowest accuracy of SMS is firstly larger than that of CAS and then becomes comparable with that of CAS as $k$ grows.
-This is because the accuracy of candidate source models are close to each other, resulting in the performance degradation of SMS.
-Figure~\ref{fig:E4-5}(f) }shows that the lowest accuracy of SMS is stably larger than that of CAS with the growth of $k$.
-This implies that SMS can achieve better source model selection performance than CAS in both the image classification and text classification when the source dataset and the target dataset are greatly different.
+Fig.~\ref{fig:E4-5}(a) and~\ref{fig:E4-5}(b) plot the lowest accuracy on the target dataset of the top-$k$ materialized models ranked by \textsf{MMQ} and CAS for the image classification and the text classification tasks, respectively.
+It is observed from Fig.~\ref{fig:E4-5}(a) that \textsf{MMQ} first gives better top-$k$ query results and then becomes comparable with that of CAS as $k$ grows.
+This is because the ground truth accuracy of candidate models is close to each other, resulting in close ranking results of \textsf{MMQ} and CAS.
+Fig.~\ref{fig:E4-5}(b) shows that the lowest accuracy of \textsf{MMQ} is stably larger than that of CAS with the growth of $k$.
+This implies that \textsf{MMQ} can achieve better materialized model query performance than CAS in both the image classification and the text classification when the source datasets and the target dataset are greatly different.

-Table~\ref{tab:E1} lists the PCC and the running time of SMS and CAS on the image classification (i.e., FashionMNIST to CIFAR-10 datasets) and text classification (i.e., IMDB to RCV1 datasets).
-As observed, SMS can get higher PCC and shorter running time than CAS, which again confirms the effectiveness and efficiency of SMS.